Worker IsolationWorker Isolation

 How to configure worker isolation in Kestra.

-When dealing with multiple teams, you can add extra security measures to your Kestra instance to isolate access so that there is no shared file system, only certain plugins can create worker threads, and that script tasks are isolated.
+When dealing with multiple teams, you can add extra security measures to your Kestra instance to isolate access so that there is no shared file system, only certain plugins can create worker threads, and script tasks are isolated.

 Java security